 Disability Awareness 101

-The Foundation course will present fundamental techniques and practical applications utilizing an appropriate level of sensitivity that everyone needs to identify, include, and assist people with disabilities.
+Disability Awareness 101 will present fundamental techniques and practical applications utilizing an appropriate level of sensitivity that everyone needs to identify, engage with, and assist people with disabilities.

 While there are no prerequisites for this program, we encourage learners to come with an open mind and be ready to be educated on a topic that affects us all.
 We recommend preparing to critically assess your own attitudes, beliefs, and unintentional participation in an ableist society, so that you will be ready to apply what you have learned to your workplace, neighborhood, community setting, place of worship, and family.